Abhishek08Mishra/Employee-Attrition-Prediction-App/README.md

 - **Twitter**: [(https://x.com/Abhi__57)]
 - **Email**: abishekmishra195@gmail.com

-## 📄 License
+## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the [MIT License](./LICENSE).
+For more details, click the link to view the full text of the license.

 ## 🙌 Acknowledgements